sahil1699/Gaming-Menia/README.md

 ## Ball Break Bricks
-Game may apper slow in this gif but fast in actual.
+Game may apper slow in this gif but fast in actual. if gif is not runnig just click over it

 ![brickgif](https://user-images.githubusercontent.com/52308072/88762182-4d42b500-d18e-11ea-927d-bb2165113edf.gif)

 ## Pong
-Game may apper slow in this gif but fast in actual.
+Game may apper slow in this gif but fast in actual. if gif is not runnig just click over it

 ![pong](https://user-images.githubusercontent.com/52308072/88763285-82500700-d190-11ea-88ea-84bd91df6e40.gif)